 ABOUT MATTHEW AJIBADE

 I earned my Ph.D. in Linguistics from Indiana University, where I specialized in phonological perception and African linguistics.
-Beyond my core phonological research, I also engage in work on Yoruba language pedagogy and the integration of digital tools- such as artificial intelligence- for teaching and learning African languages.
 I currently serve as a Visiting Lecturer in the African Studies Program at Indiana University, where I teach Yoruba language and culture and contribute to curriculum development and community engagement.

 Research Interests